Tentative Date: July 2015

-LIT 370: Literary Landscapes in England (1 unit – 4 credits, Liberal Learning Elective in Literary, Visual and Performing Arts)
+LIT 370: Literary Landscapes in England and Switzerland (1 unit – 4 credits, Liberal Learning Elective in Literary, Visual and Performing Arts)

 Program Director: Dr. Michele Lise Tarter, Professor of Literature